-It is anticipated the state will provide a step increase for licensed staff and school based administrators which equates to approximately a 2% increase overall.
-No salary increase is projected for non-licensed staff.
-The state legislature determines the salary increase for all state paid employees and provides the necessary funding in accordance with the increase approved.
-However, funding must be secured to provide an equivalent increase for our locally funded positions, as well as the impact on the local supplement cost for the state-funded positions.
 As part of a key strategy for recruiting and retaining effective staff, a comprehensive compensation study was conducted by an outside firm in 2007.
-In 2009-2010, approximately \$675,627 is included in the proposed budget to continue with phase II (mid year increases for hourly employees not yet at market pay) of a multi-year plan to implement the salary recommendations made in the study.
+In 2009-2010, approximately \$675,627 is included in the adopted budget to continue with phase II (mid year increases for hourly employees not yet at market pay) of a multi-year plan to implement the salary recommendations made in the study.

 Skyrocketing health care costs continue to drive the cost of employee benefits up at an alarming rate.
-While we are still very early in the state budget process, it is anticipated that the employer paid premium for health insurance will increase by at least 8.6% to \$4515 per employee as of July 1, 2009 (a blended rate for the indemnity and PPO plans).
-If other plan changes are not implemented, the increase may be much higher.
+The employer paid premium for health insurance increased by 8.9% to \$4,527 per employee as of July 1, 2009 (a blended rate for the indemnity and PPO plans).

-All indications from the state are that the retirement rate will be increased next year.
-The proposed budget includes a slight increase from 8.14% to 8.44% based on the latest information at the present time.
+The state retirement rate increased for 2009-2010.
+The adopted budget includes an increase from 8.14% to 8.75%.

-The total cost of the increase in salary and benefits is \$21 million including \$4.7 million in additional county funding.
+The total cost of the increase in salary and benefits is \$10.7 million including \$2.9 million in additional county funding.